Baby Girl Names I Love, But Won’t be Using

 Origin: Greek, Italian, Spanish and Russian

 This name has a very special place in my heart, as it’s my Nonna’s middle name.
 I can honestly get past the Angelina Jolie relationship of the name.
-I can even ignore that some of my friends have use this baby girl name within the past ten or so years.
+I can even ignore that some of my friends have used this baby girl’s name within the past ten or so years.
 It’s not super common and I don’t mind any of the nicknames like Angie or Lina.
 What I can’t get past is the Jersey Shore.
 Guilty of watching it and guilty of letting it influence my naming process.
 I won’t go into details, but as one can imagine, class isn’t exactly a term one would associate with the Jersey Shore.

 There you have it!
 Ten names I love but definitely will NOT be using, if we ever have a daughter.

-If you’re a mom-to-be, struggling with finding a name, these are a few sites I found really helpful:
+If you’re a mom-to-be, struggling with finding a name, these are a few sites I found helpful:

-• Social Security Administration: https://www.ssa.gov/cgi-bin/babyname.cgi
+- Social Security Administration: https://www.ssa.gov/cgi-bin/babyname.cgi

-• Nameberry: https://nameberry.com/
+- Nameberry: https://nameberry.com/

 Baby Name Hint #3: